The Four Physical Characteristics of Weightlifting (And How to Develop Them)

 Generally speaking, the characteristics of good practice in weight training are really simple...

 Apply a load to the joints and muscles

 Perform anything from 1 to 30 reps (Although 5-15 is most common)

 Maintain a controlled tempo

 Putting it all together

-You can use bodyweight movements, daily stretching, weekly linear progression and plyometrics respectively to accomplish these four goals.
+To develop these physical characteristics for weightlifting you can use bodyweight movements, daily stretching, weekly linear strength progression and plyometrics respectively.

 And if you don't have a training base at all, consider starting with basic resistance training/weight training for a few months first.